 The center of gravity (CG) also affects the lift that the wing must produce.
-As the CG moves forward, the nose-down moment increases because of the airplane weight and wing lift (see figure 4).
+As the CG moves forward, the nose-down moment increases because of the airplane weight and wing lift (fig. 5).
 Therefore, the downforce on the horizontal tail required to trim is increased.
-This means that the wing must provide enough lift to compensate for the download on the tail in addition to the weight of the airplane.
-Note that the AOA of stall is not changed, but the lift required of the wing is greater, and therefore the stall speed is increased.
+This means

 Thrust also can affect lift in three ways.
-First, the component of thrust that acts in the lift direction offsets some of the lift required of the wing (see figure 5).
+First, the component of thrust that acts in the lift direction offsets some of the lift required of the wing (fig. 6).
 Therefore, as thrust is increased, the AOA for trimmed flight is reduced and the maximum lift is increased.
 Second, thrust changes the airflow around the wing and flaps, which does not usually have a large effect on jet transport airplanes.
 Third, thrust affects airplane trim, usually by reducing the download on the tail (see previous paragraph on CG).